Veuve Clicquot: Business Woman Award

 The Veuve Clicquot Business Woman Award was created in France in 1972 on the occasion of the bicentenary of the house's founding.
 This award honors successful businesswomen around the world.
 It is the first and the longest-running international prize dedicated to women entrepreneurs.
 It has recognized some of the most prolific female business leaders and rewards enterprising spirit, courage, determination and innovation.
 The prize has now expanded to many other countries including, Great Britain, Australia, Switzerland, Sweden, Denmark, the United States, Norway and Japan.

-Past winners include Françoise Nyssen, Carolyn McCall, Linda Bennett, Anya Hindmarch, Anita Roddick and Zaha Hadid.
+Past winners include Françoise Nyssen, Carolyn McCall, Linda Bennett, Anya Hindmarch, Anita Roddick, Zaha Hadid and Susan Lyons.

 The brand also organizes The Veuve Clicquot New Generation Award, recognizing the success of businesswomen between the ages of 25 and 39.
 This prize acknowledges entrepreneurship, innovation and corporate social responsibility.
 Mikaela Jade, founder and CEO of Indigital, was in 2018 the latest winner of the Veuve Clicquot New Generation Award.

 Polo Classic

 Since 2008, Veuve Clicquot has hosted the Veuve Clicquot Polo Classic at the Liberty State Park near New York and the Will Rogers State Historic Park in Los Angeles each year.
-This annual event is often sold out, attracting more than 5000 spectators to watch world-renowned polo players.